Tips for finding European fish and seafood buyers

 There are several large seafood trade fairs in Europe to which you can go:

 - Seafood Expo Global – the world’s largest seafood trade fair, held in Brussels, Belgium every year in April.
 From 2021, it will be held in Barcelona, Spain.
 It is a great place for you to start, as you will be able to target international and European buyers here.
+However, due to the threat of COVID-19, the event has been postponed.
+Continue checking the announcements of the Seafood Expo Global for updates.

 - Conxemar – an international trade fair for frozen seafood, held in Vigo, Spain every year in October.
 This fair is international, but it is very much focused on buyers from Spain and Portugal.